PengtaoJiang/L2G/README.md

 ## License
 The code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License for NonCommercial use only.
 Any commercial use should get formal permission first.

+## Acknowledgement
+Some parts of this code are borrowed from a nice work, [EPS](https://github.com/PengtaoJiang/EPS).